Vannevelj/vannevel.net/src/pages/articles/2022-05-03---Plotting-Stacked-Bar-Charts-In-Rust/index.md

     color.filled(),
 );
 ```

+For each entry we will now calculate all the other entries for that same day.
+Based on this total, an index and a deterministic ordering of the elements, we can now calculate a vertical axis offset to avoid overlapping.

 And that's it!
 If you now add the `#[derive(Clone)]` directives and run your code, you will generate the following image: